Use this section as a reference as you take your next steps, and make sure to check to see if your program has any special requirements.

 Game Development, Software Development, and Simulation & Visualization

 Applicants must demonstrate a minimum foundation in algebra II, pre-calculus, and trigonometry.
 Introductory programming classes are also recommended.
 Applicants must complete the Math Self-Evaluation and obtain a satisfactory score on a skills assessment test to enter a program.

-In additional to the above admissions requirements, military program track (MPT) applicants must also be active members of the armed forces.
+In addition to the above admissions requirements, Active Duty Track applicants must also be active members of the armed forces.
 Visit Military Benefits for more information and applicable degree programs, or call 800.226.7625 to speak with an Admissions Representative about how to begin.